yuanqing/figma-plugins/packages/figma-text-utilities/README.md

 ### Find and Replace

-Find and replace the contents of the text layers within the selection or on the current page.
+Find and replace text in text layers within the selection or on the current page.

 ### Split Text Layers by Line